 Now, you need to click on “more” which you can find under the “Who links the most” section.
 Then, click on “Download more sample links.”

 The above result will give you a list of all the pages linking to your website.

 Step 2: Carefully audit your website links to find bad and toxic backlinks

-Once you’ve a list of all the backlink sources of your website, you can simply use tools like SEMrush, Ahrefs etc to easily find bad backlinks (which is explained above).
+Once you’ve a list of all the backlink sources of your website, you can simply use tools like SEMrush, Ahrefs etc to easily find spam links (which are explained above).

 Step 3: Get in touch with the blog owners

-Before using any advanced link removal techniques like Google Disavow tool, it’s always a better idea to send an email to the appropriate website owners to remove bad backlinks.
+Before using any advanced link removal techniques like Google Disavow tool, it’s always a better idea to send an email to the appropriate website owners to remove your links.

-Here’s how an email pitch looks like (when you’re connecting with website owners to remove bad backlinks from your site).
+Here’s how an email pitch looks like (when you’re connecting with website owners to remove your link from their sites).

 Here’s another link removal template you can use;